-Note: If you have a newer computer or using a USB printer see our setting up or installing a computer printer for steps on configuring your printer.
-Users using an older computer or have a parallel port printer they are trying to set up should continue reading this page.
+If you have a newer computer or are using a USB printer, see our setting up or installing a computer printer for steps on configuring your printer.
+Users using an older computer or having a parallel port printer they are trying to set up should continue reading this page.

 Before getting started

-Caution: If you have any parallel devices such as a scanner or zip drive connected to the computer, we recommend that you temporarily disconnect them while installing the printer.
+If you have any parallel devices, such as a scanner or zip drive, connected to the computer, we recommend that you temporarily disconnect them while installing the printer.
 If these devices are connected, they may be interfering with the printer being automatically detected.
 Once the printer is successfully working, these devices can be connected again.

 Begin first by connecting the parallel data cable to the back of the printer.
 Once connected, follow that cable to the back of the computer and connect it to the parallel port.
 When connecting the printer be careful not to disconnect any other cables.
 If cables need to be disconnected to access the parallel port, make sure the cables are connected back to the same location.

-Once the data cable has been connected to the computer and printer, connect the power cable to the printer.
+Once the data cable is connected to the computer and printer, connect the power cable to the printer.

 Set mode in BIOS or CMOS

-Once the computer and printer have been successfully connected and turned on, as the computer is booting, enter the CMOS setup.
+Once the computer and printer are connected and turned on, as the computer is booting, enter the CMOS setup.
 Verify in the setup that the LPT port mode is properly set.
 Today, most printers will work off of any printer port mode.
 Unless your computer manufacturer specifies a specific printer port, we recommend that Bidirectional be selected if available.

 Install software and drivers

 All new printers should include drivers for the printer to work with your operating system.
-Once you have followed the above steps, use the diskettes or CD to install your printer drivers to allow the computer to work properly.
+Once you have followed the steps above, use the diskettes or CD to install your printer drivers to allow the computer to work properly.